-Hunter Dickinson Inc. ("HDI") and its wholly owned subsidiary, HDSI are private companies established by a group of mining professionals engaged in advancing and developing mineral properties for a number of private and publicly-listed exploration companies, one of which is the Company.
+Hunter Dickinson Inc. ("HDI") and its subsidiary, HDSI are private companies established by a group of mining professionals engaged in advancing and developing mineral properties for a number of private and publicly-listed exploration companies, one of which is the Company.

-Current directors of the Company namely Robert Dickinson and Ron Thiessen are active members of the HDI Board of Directors.
+Current directors, Robert Dickinson and Ron Thiessen, are active members of the HDI Board of Directors.
 Marchand Snyman, the Company's CFO, is also an active member of the HDI Board of Directors.
 Other key management personnel of the Company - Doug Allen, Stephen Hodgson, Bruce Jenkins, Sean Magee and Trevor Thomas - are active members of HDI's senior management team.